 If you want to be a Virtual Assistant Specialist or Consultant, take some time to figure out what are you passionate about and how you can offer it as a service to your clients.
 A good place to start is my Techie VA Training.
-You can try it for 5 USD for 5 days and find out if you truly enjoy any of the high in-demand Digital Marketing services you can learn.

 #6 – Create Digital Products

 If you’re looking for a way to earn more money and work less you can create and sell digital Virtual Assistant products.
 There are so many different things you can create based on your experience and expertise.

 Products can be simple or complex, pricey or affordable.
 You could create something as simple as an ebook.
 Or you could create an entire course or membership program.